zencart/documentation/content/user/upgrading/about_upgrading.md

 The advantage of keeping your site up to date is that you get all the new features and fixes that are added in each release.
 Just look at the [Release Notes](/user/about_us/release_history/) for any release and you can see the changes that were made from the prior release.

+## OK, but Why Else?

+If the arguments above haven't yet convinced you then consider this: hosters sunset older versions of PHP as time goes on, because they don't have to incur the security risk that comes with running older software.
+This means that one day, your older cart will simply *stop working*.
+Wouldn't it be better to get ahead of this?